BarbWire-1/geometrix/README.md

 * number of points,
 * connection between points (next point),
 * fills perline/ fill-themes (1 to ... get applied per %points)
+* I also added rotation and an "offset" to your predefined x,y

 ...and running all (current) "dynamix"